gim-am/rqa-validator/README.md

 # Prototype for validation of RQA datasets
-**Aim**: To develop a hopefully flexible framework that can handle different datasets with non-standard sheet and column names that have different validation rules.
+**Aim**: To develop a hopefully flexible framework that can perform validations on different datasets with non-standard sheet and column names that have different validation rules.

 ## Suported Datasets